EMI Gaskets - Conductive Rubber/Silicone & Combination

-Stockwell Elastomerics manufactures custom EMI gaskets, EMI RFI gaskets, EMI shielding gaskets and other gaskets from various EMI shielding materials to specification.
+Stockwell Elastomerics manufactures custom EMI shielding gaskets, EMI/RFI gaskets and other EMI management gaskets from various conductive rubber/conductive silicone EMI shielding materials to specification.

-The ever growing wireless and electronics markets have increased the stakes for managing electromagnetic interference (EMI).
+The ever growing wireless and electronics markets have increased the stakes for managing electromagnetic interference (EMI) and radio frequency interference (RFI).
 This holds true for consumer, commercial/industrial markets as well as military applications.
 Managing EMI is required of electronic device manufactures under Title 47 of the Federal Code of Regulation and Mil-DTL-461.
 These are some leading EMI standards and their applications:

 - Title 47 CFR Part 15 - Radio frequency (RF) devices